9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 1;
 ```

+### Goodies

+### Spice

+### Advanced techniques

 You can see a lot of other working Goodie examples in our [zeroclickinfo-goodies repository](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/lib/DDG/Goodie).
 Feel free to fork it, play around and submit a pull request!

-### Advanced goodies

 ### Testing plugins
 TODO: integrate https://metacpan.org/module/duckpan

-### Spice

 ### Fathead